DataONEorg/Education/_lessons/lessons/07_metadata/slides.md

 	What scale was used?
 	What fields are in the table?
 	What do the values in those fields mean?
+	What data standard is being used if any?
 	Who do I contact about getting more information about the data?
 	How do I obtain a copy of the data?
 	Do the data cost anything?